 In addition to the tools and relics found at the Ban Chiang Archaeological Site, there were also several skeletons that were unearthed.
 Meanwhile, there were also rice fragments that were found at the same site that led researchers to conclude that the earlier settlers in the area were farmers.

 All of the items that were discovered at the site are now on display at the Ban Chiang Archaeological Museum.
 This well-curated facility provides information about each of the item that was collected at the excavation site.
 These items were able to showcase three main periods and six sub-periods during the prehistoric era in Ban Chiang.

 How to Get There

 To get to Ban Chiang, you must travel 50 kilometers from the city of Udon Thani.
 Most of the concierge on the hotel will help arrange transportation for you to get there.
-Udon Thani is therefore your best jumpoff point to get to the Ban Chiang Archaeology Site.
+Udon Thani is your best jumpoff point to get to the Ban Chiang Archaeology Site.
 There are several airlines that offer domestic flights to Udon Thani from Chiang Mai, Bangkok or Phuket.
 You can also take the bus from Bangkok’s Mor Chit station.

 There were some controversies that surround Ban Chiang Archaeology Site in 2008 when some of the relics that were unearthed from the site were transferred to a museum in California.
 These prehistoric artifacts were illegally transported to the US.
 It was believed that the items were smuggled out of Thailand and donated to museums to obtain large tax write-offs.
 This scheme was uncovered after a raid that was conducted with one of the National Park Service agents posed as a private collector.
 Since the expose, the items were returned to Thailand.